Royal Canadian Mint: Winnipeg facility

+The mint facility in Winnipeg was officially opened in 1976.
 The new facility was completely different in appearance from the facility in Ottawa.
 Architect Étienne Gaboury designed a striking triangular building that rises up dramatically from the surrounding prairie.
-Gaboury was Design Architect, in collaboration with the Number Ten Architectural Group led by partner-in-charge Allan Hanna.
-The Mint facility in Winnipeg was officially opened in 1976.
-The Winnipeg branch of the Royal Canadian Mint allowed the Ottawa facility to concentrate solely on collector coins while Winnipeg would produce the entire supply of Canadian circulation coins and foreign coins.
+Gaboury was design architect, in collaboration with the Number Ten Architectural Group led by partner-in-charge Allan Hanna.

+The Winnipeg facility produces circulation coins for Canada and other countries, while the Ottawa facility concentrates solely on collector coins.